YongLiang24/tutor_calculator_backend/README.md

 # README

+### PostgreqSql
-### Please have PostgreqSql installed when running locally.
+Please have PostgreqSql installed when running locally.

+### rails s or rails server
-### Run "rails s" or "rails server" to start a rail local server.
+Run "rails s" or "rails server" to start a rail local server.

 This README would normally document whatever steps are necessary to get the application up and running.